Can I use my credit card in Europe?

 Digital wallets

 If your credit card is added to a digital wallet like Apple Pay® or Google Pay®, you can also make payments by tapping your smartphone, smartwatch or other connected device.
-If your digital wallet is set up before your trip, you may be able to use it for contactless credit card payments in Europe, too.
+If your digital wallet is set up before your trip, you may be able to use it for contactless credit card payments in Europe too.

-Benefits of using your credit card in Europe
+Benefits of using credit cards in Europe

 Using a credit card in Europe could offer these benefits: